ORGANIZATION AND DESCRIPTION OF BUSINESS

 NOTE 1 - ORGANIZATION AND DESCRIPTION OF BUSINESS

-On May 23, 2017, the Company closed the Merger with Gold King.
-The Merger constituted a change of control, the majority of the Board of Directors changed with the consummation of the Merger.
+On May 23, 2017, the Company closed the Gold King Merger with Gold King.
+The Gold King Merger constituted a change of control and the majority of the board of directors changed with the consummation of the Gold King Merger.
 The Company issued shares of common stock to Gold King which represented approximately 90% of the combined company.

 The entire disclosure for the business description and basis of presentation concepts.
 Business description describes the nature and type of organization including but not limited to organizational structure as may be applicable to holding companies, parent and subsidiary relationships, business divisions, business units, business segments, affiliates and information about significant ownership of the reporting entity.
 Basis of presentation describes the underlying basis used to prepare the financial statements (for example, US Generally Accepted Accounting Principles, Other Comprehensive Basis of Accounting, IFRS).